Is Floki Safe?

 You can also check the trust score via API: GET /v1/preflight?target=Floki

-Key Safety Concerns for softwares
+Key Safety Concerns for crypto exchange

 Trust Assessment